Bank of England note issues: £10

 The first Bank of England £10 note was issued in 1759, when the Seven Years' War caused severe gold shortages.
 It ceased to be produced in 1943, during the Second World War.
 A string of devaluations through the late 1940s and 1950s meant increased demand for notes of higher values than £5 and, on 21 February 1964, a new brown-coloured note was issued in the Series C design.
 This Series C note was withdrawn on 31 May 1979.

-The Series D pictorial note appeared on 20 February 1975, featuring nurse and public health pioneer Florence Nightingale (1820–1910) on the reverse, plus a scene showing her work at the army hospital in Scutari during the Crimean War.
+The Series D pictorial note appeared on 20 February 1975, featuring nursing and public health pioneer Florence Nightingale (1820–1910) on the reverse, plus a scene showing her work at the army hospital in Scutari during the Crimean War.
 It was withdrawn on 20 May 1994.

 On 29 April 1992, a new £10 note in Series E, with orange rather than brown as the dominant colour, was issued.
 The reverse featured author Charles Dickens and a scene from The Pickwick Papers.
 This note was withdrawn from circulation on 31 July 2003.
 A second Series E note was issued on 7 November 2000 featuring naturalist and biologist Charles Darwin, HMS Beagle, a hummingbird, and flowers under a magnifying glass, illustrating the Origin of Species.
 The hummingbird's inclusion was criticised, since Darwin's ideas were spurred by finches and mockingbirds, not hummingbirds.
 An F series £10 note was never issued.

 A newly designed £10 banknote, featuring early 19th-century novelist Jane Austen, was issued on 14 September 2017.
 The decision to replace Darwin with Austen followed a campaign to have a woman on the back of a Bank of England banknote when it was announced that the only woman to feature on the back of a note — prison reformer Elizabeth Fry on the £5 note — was to be replaced by Winston Churchill.
 Like the £5 note featuring Churchill, the new £10 note is made from polymer rather than cotton paper.